IBM-Blockchain-Archive/marbles/README.md

 - [x] get delete to update marbleIndex
 - [ ] unzip may have project name as root... need to go down 1 lvl
 - [ ] sdk, check inputs on load if they  dne, error
-- [ ] poll after chain deploy for cc up in peer
+- [o] poll after chain deploy for cc up in peer [can't, future auth will prevent]
 - [ ] add block event to sdk
 - [ ] write tutorial on phase 1